avc0021/Regex-Project/README.md

 Three bracket expressions `[...]` can be found within this within each grouping.
 Within each set of brackets various character classes can be found.

 ### Greedy Match
-By default, the quantifer that allows the greedy match The quantifer that triggers the greedy match is `+`.
+By default, the quantifer that allows the greedy match.
+The quantifer that triggers the greedy match is `+`.
 This match will reference preceding characters as many times as possible.
 Towards the end of the expression `{2,6}` also tries to use its default greedy match by trying to match a minimum of two of the characters, but no more than six.

 ## Author